$100,930Average Value$50Average Price per Sq Ft9Homes For Sale

 Getting around near downtown

-Though Near West is only 1 mile from Downtown Decatur, the neighborhood is highly residential and quiet.
+Though Near West is beside downtown Decatur, the neighborhood is highly residential and quiet.
 Houses along the river are in an especially calm area where little to no through traffic exists.
 There is a higher chance of flooding along the river and the creeks near the Greenwood Cemetery in the east and train tracks in the west.
 Illinois Route 48 connects to the greater metro area, and buses run along West Main and West Decatur streets.
-The nearest hospital, St. Mary's Hospital, is 2-1/2 miles southeast, while the closest airport with multiple airlines and many flights to choose from is 42 miles west in Springfield.
+The nearest hospital, St. Mary's Hospital, is less than 3 miles southeast, while the closest airport with multiple airlines and many flights to choose from is 42 miles west in Springfield.

 Merchant Street features a variety of restaurants and retail shops.